duyhominhnguyen/LVM-Med/README.md

 ```

 ## Related Work
 We use and modify codes from [SAM](https://github.com/facebookresearch/segment-anything) and [MedSAM](https://github.com/bowang-lab/MedSAM) for prompt-based segmentation settings.
 A part of LVM-Med algorithm adopt data transformations from [Vicregl](https://github.com/facebookresearch/VICRegL), [Deepcluster-v2](https://github.com/facebookresearch/swav?utm_source=catalyzex.com).
-We also utilize [vissl](https://github.com/facebookresearch/vissl) framework to train 2D self-superived methods in our collected data.
+We also utilize [vissl](https://github.com/facebookresearch/vissl) framework to train 2D self-supervised methods in our collected data.
 Thank the authors for their great work!

 ## License
 Licensed under the [CC BY-NC-ND 2.0](https://creativecommons.org/licenses/by-nc-nd/2.0/) (**Attribution-NonCommercial-NoDerivs 2.0 Generic**).
 The code is released for academic research use only.
 For commercial use, please contact [Ho_Minh_Duy.Nguyen@dfki.de](Ho_Minh_Duy.Nguyen@dfki.de)